-This Citrus Cake is my go-to for a more carefree, everyday sweet.
+This lemon olive oil cake is my go-to for a more carefree, everyday sweet.
 The kind of treat that you bake on Sunday or a casual afternoon and it stays moist all week.
 The kind of treat that sits under a cake-keeper on the counter, just waiting for drive-by slices, afternoon tea pairings, or whenever a sweet-tooth needs satisfying.

 Not only does a cake like this eliminate the need to filling and frosting (with the exception of this glaze that takes literally 60-seconds to prepare), the mixing process is also fuss-free!
 No mixer needed.
 No creaming-of-the-butter necessary.

 Instead of the fussy creaming process necessary to make a butter cake, this cake comes together rather quickly.
-Using Mazola’s Rightblend Oil, the cake mixes together super easy, while staying moist and flavourful.
-The blend of canola and extra virgin olive oil adds an extra depth of flavour the to the cake.
-I prefer this blend because the subtle olive oil taste is light and fresh, but does not take away from the bright citrus notes in the cake.
-Regular canola or vegetable oil would work too!
+Using olive oil, the cake mixes together super easy, while staying moist and flavourful.

 I know I’ve been boasting about “simple” and “fuss-free” over here, but I promise you that this glaze still falls into those categories.
-Instead of a heavy buttercream, this cream cheese glaze mixes together in seconds and is the perfect pair for the Citrus Cake.
+Instead of a heavy buttercream, this cream cheese glaze mixes together in seconds and is the perfect pair for the lemon olive oil cake.
 Top is all off with toasted coconut, fresh citrus zest, or whatever you’d like.

 Lemon Olive Oil Cake